 The state has estimated that it will earn $150 million a year by introducing the POC tax, with 80 percent of its total gambling revenue taxes already going to the Hospitals and Charities Fund, the Mental Health Fund and the Community Support Fund, as well as the Victorian Responsible Gambling Foundation.

 Reason: The Andrews government estimates it could raise up to $150 million if it implements a POC tax similar to the SA model in Victoria, which it says will be put back into the community.

 Queensland confirms October 1 introduction of POC tax

 The Queensland government confirmed on June 12, 2018 that they will follow South Australia and Victoria’s lead by introducing a tax placed on bets placed from inside the state.

-The new tax, which was announced in the Queensland Budget on June 12, is due to be implemented from October 1, but where the tax money will go is not known at this time.
+The new tax, which was announced in the Queensland Budget on June 12, is due to be implemented from October 1.

 Reason: The government estimates it will raise more than $90 million over three years, which will help it achieve its budget goals.
 The Labor Party also added that it will level the playing field between online bookmakers and the merged entity Tabcorp and Tatts, which will not have to pay the tax.